-Wedding Seating Chart: How To Make
+Wedding Seating Plan: How To Create

 1. Check on the floor plan

-Getting the detailed floor plan from the wedding venue with all details like venue dimensions, restroom location, and proposed layout of arrangement would be a good starting point for planning the seating and table assignment.
+Assuming you already gathered all your RSVPs and guests’ information like any dietary restrictions, getting the detailed floor plan from the wedding venue with all details like venue dimensions, restroom location, and proposed layout of arrangement would be a good starting point for planning the seating and table assignment.

 Your venue will also usually provide you with table placement so you can work around it.